MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ### 1. Identify the endpoints to optimize

 Microsoft clearly identifies the key endpoints you need to optimize and marks them as such.
 In the [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges) topic, these endpoints are marked as **Optimize**.
-There are just four URLS which need to be optimized and twenty IP subnets.
+There are currently just four URLS which need to be optimized and twenty IP subnets.
 This small group of endpoints accounts for around 80% of the volume of traffic to the Office 365 service including the latency sensitive endpoints such as those for Teams media.
 Essentially this is the traffic that we need to take special care of and is also the traffic which will put incredible pressure on traditional network paths and VPN infrastructure.

 URLs in this category have the following characteristics: